ms/buildtogether.tech/tooling/index.md

     functions and see the results without having to start (or restart) your program.

--   A <span g="style_checker">style checker* that can warn you when your code doesn't meet naming and indentation conventions.
+-   A <span g="style_checker">style checker</span> that can warn you when your code doesn't meet naming and indentation conventions.

 -   A <span g="code_browser">code browser</span> that helps you navigate the packages, classes, methods, and data in your program.